TykTechnologies/tyk-pro-docker-demo/README.md

 ### Deploying Tyk

-1. Close the repo: `git clone https://github.com/TykTechnologies/tyk-pro-docker-demo && cd tyk-pro-docker-demo`
+1. Clone the repo and checkout to the kafka branch: `git clone https://github.com/TykTechnologies/tyk-pro-docker-demo && cd tyk-pro-docker-demo && git checkout kafka`

 2. For a bootstrapped install, run `up.sh`
 OR